Imagination Movers: Career

 In the summer of 2021, the Movers released their first new product, a single called Happy and the Happy to Be Here EP, through children's music label 8 Pound Gorilla Records.
 Two music videos were part of the release, including Happy and Robot Breaks Down, which can be viewed on the Movers YouTube channel.
 The 76 episodes of the Imagination Movers television show, which initially aired on Playhouse Disney and later Disney Junior from 2008 to 2013, were made available on Disney+.

 In 2022, the Mover song Watermelon Meow Meow became a viral hit, averaging over 1 million monthly streams on Spotify alone.
 In appreciation, the Imagination Movers quirky earworm was finally given form in a consciousness-expanding music video.
 The song surpassed 20,000,000 streams on Spotify, an impressive feat for a children's band.

 As forerunners of alternative music for children of all ages and their families, the Movers celebrated over 20+ years of entertaining families throughout the world in 2023, by releasing a compilation album entitled Coveralls: Songs from the Imagination Movers.

 The compilation of artists includes indie-pop groups Royal Teeth and Givers, ska band Mustard Plug, the Brooklyn-based alt band Laundry Day, Canadian shimmer pop Soul Push, surf rockers One South Lark and The Durbulence, along with the rootsy, Celtic-influenced sounds of Carbon Leaf.
 The album has received superlative reviews with songs like Happy by Soul Push making the editorial New in Alternative Music playlist on Apple Music.

-On March 1, 2024, the Imagination Movers performed their first-ever 18+ show at the Tipitina's music venue in New Orleans.
+On March 1, 2024, the Imagination Movers performed their first-ever show for older audiences at the Tipitina's music venue in New Orleans.
 During the set, the Movers performed many of their hits along with covers of popular songs from Beastie Boys, 5 Seconds of Summer, The Killers, and Harry Styles, to name a few.

 At the beginning of 2024, the Movers released the first single from their upcoming 11th studio album, Blue Skies.
-The quirky, interactive earworm, Ice Cream Sandwich, immediately found its way on a Spotify editorial playlist for new music for kids, and was quickly accompanied by an eclectic music video, directed by Mover Rich's daughter, Abbie Collins.
+The quirky, interactive earworm, Ice Cream Sandwich, immediately found its way on a Spotify editorial playlist for new music for kids, and was quickly accompanied by an eclectic music video, directed by Mover Rich's daughter, Abby Collins.